libris/lxlviewer/.github/pull_request_template.md

 ## Checklist:
-- [ ] I have added relevant tests for new features.
+- [ ] I have added tests for new features.
 - [ ] I have updated the changelog.

 ## Description